Sellers-Industry/synthetic-dataset-generator/readme.md

 <br>

 ### Updates
+- **(11/7/20)** Now allows generation without an annotation for an image.
+If an image does not have an annotation will place the bounding box around the whole image that was placed.
 - **(8/18/20)** Added preview feature allowing you to draw bounding boxes over annotations that were generated
 - **(8/18/20)** Fixed integer random failor point
 - **(8/18/20)** sRGB export updated to JPG type to support tensorflow